healthonnet/HonLogAnalysis/README.md

 Summary
 -----------

-Grails web application that analyzes HON search logs and provides statistics and visualizations.
+HON Log Analysis is a Grails web application that analyzes HON search logs and provides statistics and visualizations.

+![Screenshot][2]

 Build instructions
 ----------